leedenkraquel/portfolio/projects/neural-network.md

 > Batch Size: 100
 > Max Epochs: 6000
 > Hidden Layer Shape: 25+
 The learning rate of 1e-10 prevented the neural network from becoming unstable while training but allowed the weights to still be updated at a good enough pace to save time with epochs.
 The batch size turned out to be 100 simply because my system could not process any larger batch sizes.
-The best number of max epochs turned out to be 6000 as any epochs beyond that would not have a noticable effect on loss.
+The best number of max epochs turned out to be 6000 as any epochs beyond that would not have a noticeable effect on loss.
 Lastly, the number of hidden layers did not seem to significantly change the rate that the loss changed, but significantly increased the accuracy of the predictions as the number of neurons surpassed 25.

 # Evaluation
 The neural network was able to successfully classify the sample 96% of the time.
 However, I observed some patterns: